pkars/espages/markdown/paladin-offensive-auras.md

 :   Improved synergy and damage.
 Aura damages more frequently.

 Pros

-Oskill [Lightning
-Mastery](https://web.archive.org/web/20201001044159/http://miyoshino.la.coocan.jp/eswiki/?Lightning%20Spells#pd55a517 "Lightning Spells (4544d)")
-and +Lightning Skill Damage are easily available in ES, which boost the attack lightning damage twice.
+: Oskill [Lightning Mastery](sorceress.html#lightning-mastery) and +Lightning Skill Damage are easily available in ES, which boost the attack lightning damage twice.

 Cons